fatikhan-gasimov/TagHelpers.Localization/README.md

 ## Release history
 - v1.3.0 - 04.01.2020
-- New breaking change - [CultureAnchoreTagHelper][#cultureanchoretaghelper] : Automatically add `{culture}` to the route values of all anchor taghelpers.
+- New breaking change - [CultureAnchoreTagHelper](#cultureanchortaghelper) : Automatically add `{culture}` to the route values of all anchor taghelpers.

 ## Installation
 ````